 Know who’s on the move

 Problem: Wandering can be an incredibly dangerous side effect of some disabilities and health conditions.
 It can be a safety hazard for the individual and a major stressor for family members and other caregivers.

-Solution: A medical alert system helps caregivers keep track of their wander-prone dependent by utilizing the system of sensors installed throughout the house.
+Solution: A personal alert system helps caregivers keep track of their wander-prone dependent by utilizing the system of sensors installed throughout the house.
 For example, if a child with autism leaves the house, the system will immediately notify his or her parents of the door opening, allowing them to quickly respond and locate their child.

 Indoor and outdoor cameras can help parents keep an eye on their child and have peace of mind that they’re safe and where they should be.